tosolini-marion/tosolini-marion.github.io/_pages/communications.md

 Title: The Borrowing Policy of the ECSC: Supranational Debt, European integration and the Financialisation of the economy

-This communications focused on the implement of the European Coal and Steel Community borrowing policy.
+This communication focused on the implementation of the European Coal and Steel Community borrowing policy.

 **Communication at the national congress of the French political science association, Science Po, Grenoble, 2024.**